Andrettin/Wyrmsun/readme.txt

 - 4.1.2
 -----------------------------------------------------------------------

+* Characters
+- The Mboytata unique wyrm is now a firewyrm.

 * Sounds
 - Fixed issue which caused the sound effects volume slider to have no effect on the actual volume.

+* Units
+- Added Firewyrm unit.
+Similar to the Wyrm, it also deals fire damage, and possesses resistance to fire.

 -----------------------------------------------------------------------
 - 4.1.1